aubreyrjones/mutagen/README.md

 In general, each player playbook should be written in Mutagen Markup so that it's compatible with the online character tracker.
-Inside of player playbooks, use ODT playbook sections rarely or never; and then only for flavor, fiction, and informational material that doesn't need to be tracked or routinely referenced after a first play session.
+Inside of player playbooks, use ODT playbook sections never or rarely; and then only for flavor, fiction, and informational material that doesn't need to be tracked or routinely referenced after a first play session.

-In contrast to player playbooks, which have lots of trackable stuff and people who are only reading what's in front of them on the web app, it's okay for GM playbooks and teaser documents to mostly or entirely consist of ODT documents.
-These are meant to be read-only documents anyway, and no tracker data is generated for them.
+Keep in mind that the online character tracker provides substantial accessibility support for GMs and players using assistive technology.
+Using Mutagen Markup means that what you've written will be available to the widest audience possible.

 ## Mutagen Markup